MicrosoftDocs/cpp-docs/docs/cpp/inline-functions-cpp.md

 In theory, using inline functions can make your program faster because they eliminate the overhead associated with function calls.
 Calling a function requires pushing the return address on the stack, pushing arguments onto the stack, jumping to the function body, and then executing a return instruction when the function finishes.
 This process is eliminated by inlining the function.
 The compiler also has different opportunities to optimize functions expanded inline versus those that aren't.
 A tradeoff of inline functions is that the overall size of your program can increase.

 Inline code substitution is done at the compiler's discretion.
-For example, the compiler won't inline a function if its address is taken or if the compiler decides it is too large.
+For example, the compiler won't inline a function if its address is taken or if the compiler decides it's too large.

 A function defined in the body of a class declaration is implicitly an inline function.